 Varig (RG)

 Brazilian carrier Varig – Viação Aérea Rio-Grandense S.A.
 (RG) was also one of the launch customers for the MD-11, ordering six in 1986.
-They were delivered in 1991, 1992 and 1993, becoming the first Latin American airline to operate the type.
+They were delivered in 1991, 1992, and 1993, making it the first Latin American airline to operate the type.

-It was placed into service on the carriers Sao Paulo (GRU) – Rio de Janeiro (GIG) – Pairs (CDG/ORY) – Amsterdam (AMS) service.
+It was placed into service on the carriers’ São Paulo (GRU)-Rio de Janeiro (GIG)-Paris (CDG/ORY)-Amsterdam (AMS) service.

 In 2005, VARIG LOG, a cargo subsidiary, became the first airline in Latin America to operate an all-cargo version of the MD-11F (PP-LGD and PP-LGE).
-The two units used by VARIG LOG came from Korean Air (KE).
+The two units used by VARIG LOG were supplied by Korean Air (KE).
 PP-LGE stopped operating in 2008 and returned in 2010, and PP-LGD returned in 2009.

-RG selected Boeing 777-200 as a replacement for MD-11 and received the first two units in 2001.
-The company intended to replace its MD-11 fleet with Boeing 777s gradually.
+Varig selected Boeing 777-200 as a replacement for MD-11 and received the first two units in 2001.
+The company intended to gradually replace its MD-11 fleet with Boeing 777s.
 However, the company’s financial crisis prevented this replacement, and the MD-11 was part of RG’s fleet until it ended operations in 2006.

 VASP (VP)

-Viacao Aerea Sao Paulo, SA or VASP (VP) received its first two GE-powered MD-11s in February and March 1992.
+Viação Aérea São Paulo, S.A.
+(VASP, VP) received its first two GE-powered MD-11s in February and March 1992.
 Over the years, the fleet grew to nine GE-powered examples.
-The airline selected a 325 passengers seat configuration consisting of ten first, 21 executive and 294 economy class seats.
+The airline selected a 325-passenger seat configuration consisting of 10 first, 21 executive, and 294 economy class seats.

-A declining Brazilian economy in 1999 forced VASP to return its MD-11s to their lessors in February 2000 and the suspension of several long-haul destinations.
+A declining Brazilian economy in 1999 forced VASP to return its MD-11s to their lessors in February 2000 and to suspend several long-haul destinations.

 VIASA (VA)